nateostro/DukeContacts/README.md

 ## HW1

+In Gender, DukeRole, and DukeProgram, because Swift implicitly assumes the case to be a string of itself if the enum is of type String, I got rid of the redundant strings.

 I also placed Gender under the Person class, as this enumeration applies to all Person objects, and I placed DukeRole and DukeProgram under the DukePerson class, as these enumerations will only apply to Duke People.

+I also opted to store, modify, and delete data entries using the CoreData framework both to make my creation more practical and to get some practice using CoreData.

 ## HW2
 add text here